-A: The transitions out of a booster seat to a regular seat, and from a rear seat to a front seat can be confusing because there are differing state laws as well as various recommendations from national health organizations (such as the American Academy of Pediatrics) and government agencies, including the National Highway Transportation Safety Administration and the Minnesota Department of Public Safety.
+A: The transitions out of a booster seat to a regular seat and from a rear seat to a front seat can be confusing because there are different state laws as well as various recommendations from national health organizations (such as the American Academy of Pediatrics) and government agencies, including the National Highway Transportation Safety Administration and the Minnesota Department of Public Safety.

 All these organizations have aligned on at least some of their recommendations using evidence gathered from motor vehicle accidents involving children.
 Collectively, they recommend:

 Once children outgrow their car seats by height or weight, they should remain in the rear seat of the vehicle in booster seats that assist with appropriately positioning a seatbelt across a child’s lap and across their shoulder.

 Children are generally able to transition out of a booster seat at 4 feet 9 inches tall and between ages 8–12, but should still remain in the rear seat of the car, using the standard seat belt with a shoulder strap over the shoulder.

 Once children are 13 years old (no weight criteria or further height criteria), they may sit in the front seat of a vehicle, using the standard seat belt with appropriate positioning.